luism/test_ricardo_mender/README.md

 * In the index page you can se all the notes and the author.

-* To create a note you slould be logged in
+* To create a note you should be logged in

 * Sign in is free.
 You should introduce ans username, email and password ... voilà